Saturday, August 11, 2018

 God has a way of levelling the playing field.

 He doesn’t give our challenges to us arbitrarily, though it does seem that way.
 We must believe for our benefit, that His design in the circumstances of our lives is good; that it is designed to grow and mature us in ways we have not yet faced.
 It does us no good to imagine that God is simply being cruel.
-If we think that God is being cruel, we suggest that our lives are more important than God’s purpose for the pain in our lives, and that is just plain wrong.
+If we think that God is being cruel, we suggest that our lives are more important than others’ lives because we don’t complain as bitterly when someone on the periphery of our life suffers.

 We are not there yet…